DiscreetNetwork/ProcessUpdater/README.md

 # ProcessUpdater
 Simple crossplatform CLI that is capable of updating other processes.

 Bundled with Discreet Daemon & Wallet.

+The build process for the updater can be seen inside the `.github/workflows/master-push.yml` file, when building either the daemon or the wallet manually from source.

 ### Usage
 ```